ai-mindset/ai-mindset.github.io/_posts/2025-01-09-interpreting-llms.md

 This improved understanding represents not just academic progress, but a crucial step toward safer, more reliable AI systems.

 ---
-[^1]: superposition in the neural networks context is the ability of a single neuron to represent multiple features simultaneously.  [https://hdl.handle.net/1721.1/157073](https://hdl.handle.net/1721.1/157073)
+[^1]: superposition in the context of neural networks is the ability of a single neuron to represent multiple features simultaneously.  [https://hdl.handle.net/1721.1/157073](https://hdl.handle.net/1721.1/157073)